Rohail77/Software-Rating-App/README.md

 A user can:

-Rate and review a software after signup/signin.
+> Rate and review a software after signup/signin.

-See average rating and all reviews of a software.
+> See average rating and all reviews of a software.

-Filter between 1 star, 2 star, 3 star, 4 star, and 5 star reviews.
+> Filter between 1 star, 2 star, 3 star, 4 star, and 5 star reviews.

-View and change his account settings i.e. change username and password.
+> View and change his account settings i.e. change username and password.

-view and edit all his/her reviews.
+> View and edit all his/her reviews.

 ### `TOOLS USED:`